 Mutual fund investments are an outdated investment option

 Mutual funds continue to remain one of the top-performing investment options in the market today.
 You’ll be surprised to know that April 2022 reported an all-time high of 5.39 crore SIP accounts.
-Newcomers also prefer this type of investment because the risk level is informed in advance compared to other options such as stocks, forex and crypto.
+Newcomers also prefer this type of investment because the risk level is informed in advance compared to other options such as stocks, forex, and crypto.

 Mutual funds offer guaranteed returns

-Not everything that you hear about mutual funds may be entirely true.
+There are several myths about mutual funds, not everything that you hear about mutual funds may be entirely true.
 Information about all funds is readily available online.
 And if you still don’t trust the internet then you can always approach the company and talk to expert financial advisors on matters like this to get all your doubts cleared.